yaditya/adslot/README.md

 ## Run the app

-###Unzip the exercise package
+###Get the package

+Download the ZIP file or clone the repo.

-Assuming the destination location is:
+For this step onwards, let's assume the destination location is:

-C:/adslot
+*C:/adslot*

 ###Run local web server